nye-duo/Duo-DSpace/docs/system/UPGRADE300to310.md

 To be sure that this task has worked correctly on a given item, go to the item metadata page as an administrator.
 You should see the field "duo.state" set on the item, with information about the item's state.

-### Run the Metadata Cleanup

-After the code has been deployed, the following script should be run:

-    [dspace]/bin/dspace dsrun no.uio.duo.cleanup.MetadataCleanup -e [admin email]

-This will clean all HTML from the item metadata.
-See CLEANUP.md and TEST.md for more information and options for this script.